jnsya/telegram_voice_journalling/README.md

   - Concise summary of your voice note
   - Identification of potential blindspots
   - Thoughtful questions for further reflection
+- Stores message history in a local database
+- Provides commands to review past entries
 - Replies with both the AI-generated insights and original transcription
 - Simple authentication to restrict usage to authorized users
 - Simple setup and configuration using Docker